plrguez/fuse-od-source/Platform/readme.txt

 By default the emulator don't save settings changes.
 You can save settings at any time from menu: `Menu -> Options -> Save`.

-You can activate "Auto-save" to save settings when you exit the emulator.
-To activate it access to `Menu -> Options -> General` then navigate to the option **Auto-save settings**, check it with the `X` Button and finally accept the form with the `A` Button.
-Yo should exit from the emulator o use the Save option to save it.
+You also can activate "Auto-save" to save settings when you exit the emulator.

+|To activate auto-save access to `Menu -> Options -> General` and check 'Auto-save settings'.
+|Check the option with the `X` button and accept options with the `A` button.
+|You should exit from the emulator or use the 'Save' to save this changes.

-The options are saved into 'fuse.cfg' file in the fuse config path.
+In this port the options are saved into 'fuse.cfg' file in the fuse config path.
 If some option changes prevent to open the emulator delete this file and try to start again.

-The config path is '$HOME/.fuse' directory.
+The config path is in '$HOME/.fuse' directory.
 If it does not exist the emulator will create it at start.

-Note: $HOME is located in '/media/data/local/home' for OpenDingux and in '/home/retrofw' for RetroFW.
+|$HOME is located in '/media/data/local/home' for OpenDingux and in '/home/retrofw' for RetroFW.

 ------------------------
 ### Virtual Keyboard ###